UD Internal Funding Opportunities

 PROJECT DURATION

 UDRF grants are awarded for up to two years with periods of performance commencing June 1.
 No-cost extensions may be granted up to three times only when circumstances warrant.
-No-cost extension instructions are in the UDRF Post-Award section.
+No-cost extension instructions are presented in the UDRF Post-Award section of this document.

 PROPOSAL COMPONENTS & FORMATTING